alejoriosm04/ST0245/README.md

-<h1 align = "center">Project Street Harassment in Medellin</h1>
+<h1 align = "center">Street Harassment in Medellin</h1>

+Research of an algorithm able to provent the street harassment in Medellin.

+Project for the second-semester course "Data Structures and Algorithms I" (ST0245) taught at EAFIT University (Medellín, Colombia) by prof [Mauricio Toro](https://github.com/mauriciotoro).

 ## Project Structure

     ├── CITATION.cff
-    ├── README.md          <- The top-level README for developers/collaborators using this project.
+    ├── README.md               <- Details about the project.
-    ├── .gitignore          <- Original Source Code of the challenge hosted by omdena.
-Can be used as a reference code for the current project goal.
+    ├── .gitignore
     │
+    ├── code                    <- Folder containing all the development stages of the project in code.
+    │   ├── delivery1
+    │   ├── delivery2
+    │   └── final-delivery      <- Folder containing the final results of this project.
+    │       └── src/data        <- Datasets used and collected for this project.
     │
-    ├── code            <- Folder containing the final reports/results of this project │   ├── delivery1     <- Details about final reports and analysis
+    └── docs                    <- Folder to store all documentation of the project.
+        │
+        ├── reports
+        │   ├── delivery1
         │   ├── delivery2
-    │   ├── final-delivery
+        │   └── final-delivery  <- Folder containing the final Report of this project.
         │
-    ├── docs                <- Source code folder for this project │
-        ├── reports           <- Datasets used and collected for this project │
-        ├── presentations           <- Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
-        │
-        ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
-        ├── tasks          <- Master folder for all individual task folders │
-        ├── visualizations <- Code and Visualization dashboards generated for the project │
-        └── results        <- Folder to store Final analysis and modelling results and code.
+        └── presentations
+            ├── delivery1
+            ├── delivery2
+            └── final-delivery  <- Folder containing the final Presentation of this project.
 --------

+## Motivation
+In the Reports of the project, you will find the reasons for the development of this project and the proposed solutions.
+Also, how all the authors of this, made possible the final results.

+## Documentation

+### Caveats

+## Install

+## Contribute

+## Authors

+## License